chinapandaman/PyPDFForm/docs/v2/api_reference.md

 * **simple_mode** - a simple mode PyPDFForm object only allows filling data without specifying details like font size.
 Turning simple mode on also allows leaving PDF editable after filling.

+* **global_font** - a string which sets the global font for text filled on the PDF form.
+The font set by this parameter has to be registered first.
+This will only take effect if `simple_mode` is `False`.

 * **global_font_size** - an integer/float value which sets the global font size for texts filled on the PDF form.
 This will only take effect if `simple_mode` is `False`.